AndrasKovacs/pny1-assignment/DepTC.md

 > But if types carry more information, they can be more useful, and we can also prove and enforce more properties. `Pair` is more informative than `PairOfInt`, and in turn least fixed points of functors are more informative than plain recursive data types.
 In the brave new world, we could have analogues of `MouseEventAdapter` types that encode their meaning in their structure, and invariants could be preserved by making illegal states unrepresentable.
 In that world, the name `MousEventAdapter` could be still useful as a shorthand, and we could still present lean API-s, but there wouldn't be nearly as much reason to hide details.
 After all, those with a clean record shouldn't have anything to fear, right?

 On another note, type classes also have a favorable weight-to-power ratio in terms of runtime performance.
-The Rust programming language extensively uses type classes, but without any runtime cost, since the relatively simple Rust type system (no higher-rank polymorphism, no polymorphic recursion) allows compile time specialization and inlining of all instances.
-Inlining and specialization can cause excessive code size though, which should be considered.
-The point is that type classes give compilers considerable freedom to specialize as they see fit.
+The Rust programming language extensively uses type classes, but without any runtime cost, since the relatively simple Rust type system (no higher-rank polymorphism, no polymorphic values inside data types) allows compile-time specialization and inlining of all instances.
+Inlining and specialization can cause excessive code size though, which should be considered as a trade-off, but type classes give compilers considerable freedom to specialize where they see benefit to it.
 This compares favorably to OOP polymorphism, where devirtualization can't be performed as robustly or universally, or it requires runtime JIT assistance, as in the case of Java.
-Generally, more information in static types helps code optimization as well.
+As we see, more information in static types helps code optimization as well.

 > Current dependently typed languages tend to have an *excess* of static information that is largely ignored by backends, because there hasn't been yet relevant research in this area, or there hasn't been need for that much performance.

-##### 2.4 Coherent and incoherent type classes
+##### 2.4 Coherent type classes

 Let's start off by defining coherence: